 HHS Salary Limitations

-This salary limitation extends to most HHS agencies.
+In a nutshell, monthly payment of $15,583 or less will be compliant with the Executive Level II salary limitation, which extends to most HHS agencies.
 If clarification is necessary, contact specfic agency.

 An individual's base salary, per se, is NOT constrained by the legislative provision for a limitation of salary.
 An institution may pay an individual's salary amount in excess of the salary cap with non-federal funds.
 The rate limitation simply limits the amount that may be awarded and charged to HHS extramural funds, and applies to subawards/subcontracts for substantive work.